cpdong/public/gencode/readMe.md

-For storage the gencode annotation version gene ID information table!
+The archive of the gencode annotation version gene ID information.